Dirk Gently's Holistic Detective Agency: Plot summary

-The novel opens on a hellish, rain-drenched landscape, void of almost all life.
-Its sole feature is a tower-like object projecting from the omnipresent mud.
-The tower, for unexplained reasons, explodes.
+The novel opens on a hellish landscape, void of almost all life.
+Its sole feature is a tower-like object, which suddenly explodes.

-The narrative then switches to the perspective of an Electric Monk - a labour-saving device created for the purpose of “saving you what was becoming an increasingly onerous task, that of believing all the things the world expected you to believe”.
-This particular Monk, however, is faulty, and acquires and discards new beliefs almost at random.
-His alien creators have therefore abandoned him, together with his horse, in a desert.
+The narrative then moves forward in time four billion years and switches to the perspective of an Electric Monk – a device resembling a human being and created for the purpose of believing things.
+This particular Monk, however, is faulty, and his alien creators have therefore abandoned him in a desert.
 A door appears on a rock face, and the Monk goes through it.

-In Cambridge, computer programmer Richard MacDuff has arrived from London to visit his old college, the fictional St. Cedd’s, at the invitation of his undergraduate tutor Urban “Reg” Chronotis.
-Over a dinner being held in honour of Samuel Taylor Coleridge, Richard explains how he came to work for Gordon Way, who also happens to be his girlfriend Susan’s brother.
-For the benefit of a small girl also in attendance, Reg performs a magic trick in which he vanishes a silver salt cellar from the table, only for it to reappear implanted into a two-hundred-year-old pot that the girl found on holiday in Greece.
-They also listen to a reading of Coleridge’s Kubla Khan, and the narration makes reference to the poem’s “second, and altogether stranger part”.

-Following dinner, Richard joins Reg in his flat and the two men then discover a horse has mysteriously appeared in the bathroom.
-Richard suddenly recalls that he intended to bring Susan with him that evening, but completely forgot.
+The computer programmer Richard MacDuff and his former tutor, Urban “Reg” Chronotis, attend a formal dinner at Cambridge University, where they listen to a reading of Coleridge's Kubla Khan; the narration makes reference to the poem's "second, and altogether stranger part" (this part of the poem does not exist in the real world).
+After dinner, Richard remembers that he meant to bring his girlfriend Susan Way, who is also the sister of his boss Gordon, but completely forgot.

-While driving to his country home and leaving an extended message on Susan’s answering machine, Gordon is shot by a shadowy figure hiding in the trunk of his car.
-Realizing that he is dead and has become a ghost, Gordon attempts to manipulate objects around him, including his cell phone, which is still connected and transmitting.
-However, he accomplishes nothing other than accidentally terminating the call to Susan.
+Meanwhile, Gordon is driving to his country house and, as is his habit, leaving a long message on Susan’s answering machine.
+When he stops to close the boot of his car, he is killed by a shadowy figure wielding one of Gordon's own hunting guns.
+Gordon, now a ghost, attempts to manipulate objects around him but accomplishes nothing other than accidentally terminating the call to Susan.

-It transpires that after going through the door, the Monk and his horse found themselves in Reg’s flat.
-Whilst wandering the college grounds, the Monk encountered a porter who told him to “shoot off”.
-Desiring to follow the instruction, the Monk hid in the trunk of Gordon’s car when Gordon stopped for fuel.
-Not understanding Gordon’s “reaction” to being shot - i.e., dying - and concerned that he might have erred, the Monk takes Gordon’s identification, keys, and body to the country house before leaving in pursuit of another unshakeable belief.
-His odd behavior eventually causes him to be picked up by the police.
+It is revealed that after going through the door, the Monk found himself in Reg's flat.
+Whilst wandering the college grounds, the Monk encountered a porter who told him to "shoot off".
+The Monk hid in the boot of Gordon's car when Gordon stopped for fuel.
+Not understanding Gordon's "reaction" to being shot – i.e., dying – the Monk leaves the scene of the crime and is eventually picked up by the police.